On-line casting has taken over Hollywood! As with all technological “advancements”, it is a good-news-bad-news sort of thing.

 Talent Systems, whose CEOs are Alex Amin and Rafi Gordon, has been buying up assets all over the industry.
 For instance, LA Casting was started by Beau Bonneau as a company for background and commercial casting.
 In 2018 Casting Networks merged with another company called Cast It.
 Cast It (aka ActorCast) had been used primarily by the studios as a video sharing mechanism behind the scenes.
 The merger of these companies was a huge shake-up to the industry, especially when CNI announced that the casting directors from 20th Century Fox were going to use it exclusively.
 Just weeks later, Disney (an exclusive Breakdown Services user) announced that they were purchasing the entire Fox movie studio, leaving the future of Fox casting unclear.
 Unlike Breakdown Services, agents do not pay to use CNI, the actors are bearing the financial burden.

 - CDs view submissions randomized, but alphabetical order (meaning each CD views will start with a different letter of the alphabet to insure CDs are not always seeing the same talent at the front of the list.
 If a CD has specifically requested a submission video, those actors with video attached will be listed first.
+CDs may organize their submissions by the “favorite agents” to see those first.

 - Demo Reels: YES, for additional fee.